melezhik/swat/README2.md

         with that string
         at the very end.

-`begin:` `end:` markers decorate \`text blocks\` content. `:being|:end` markers should not be followed by any text at the same line.
+\`begin:' \`end:' markers decorate \`text blocks' content. \`:being|:end' markers should not be followed by any text at the same line.

-Also be aware if you leave "dangling" `begin:` marker without closing `end`: somewhere else swat will remain in a \`text block\` mode till the end of your swat story, which is probably not you want:
+Also be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else swat will remain in a \`text block' mode till the end of your swat story, which is probably not you want:

         begin:
             here we begin